JManzur/proxmox_ubuntu_cloud_template/README.md

 ### Qemu-guest-agent

-This playbook enables the [qemu-guest-agent](https://pve.proxmox.com/wiki/Qemu-guest-agent) at the host level, but after creating a clone you need to install the agent at the VM level
+This playbook enables the [qemu-guest-agent](https://pve.proxmox.com/wiki/Qemu-guest-agent) at the host level, but after creating a clone you need to install the agent at the VM level.

 Install:
 ```bash